-I have written much of the biology behind these sweet quirks before - here, but here I want to give a different pitch, of what your options are...
+I have written much on the biology behind sugars before - here, but here I want to give a different pitch, of what your options are...

 - Teeth - large incisors, minimal K-9s, small molars - designed for snipping at soft things, not tearing or grinding too much, and no strong crushing muscles in jaw.
 Seems to be expecting soft fibres - like in FRUIT